rickytang666/fitsage/README.md

 ## Features

 - **AI-Powered Diary**: Write freely without worrying about grammar, get structured workout summaries and suggestions in seconds
+- **Voice Recording**: Use your voice to create diary entries through real-time speech-to-text conversion and punctuation restoration
 - **Smart Workout Recognition**: Recognizes 40+ workout types from casual mentions to structured exercises
 - **Progress Visualization**: Simple charts showing your activity patterns and trends
 - **Personalized Suggestions**: AI-generated tips based on your actual workout history